codeandfire/movievecs/README.md

 ```
 [Here](clustering/clustering.md), I discuss a clustering experiment on the movie vectors which yields very interesting results.

-More details on both the scripts (`extract.sh` and  `train.py`) are given in the [Details](#details) section below.
+More details on both the scripts (`extract.sh` and  `train.py`) are given in the [details](#details) section below.

-### Time
+### Notes

+Note that the Netflix Prize data was published in 2006, so you will not find the most recent of films in that dataset.

-The `train.py` script is quite fast.
+A note on timing: the `train.py` script is quite fast.
 On a PC with 8 GB RAM and a 4-core CPU, given the extracted data of 36 movies that contains about 3.7 million ratings in total, this script takes about 3 minutes to run.

 ### Details